Top 10 - Relatable Video Game Moments

 Busy, busy, busy.
 The main feature of my adulting life appears to be time management.
 We often talk about how our modern lives mean you have to really stretch to find your gaming opportunities in between work, sleep, chores, keeping up with friends, fighting shadows in mind castles, more chores etc. Well you might not be fighting in mind castles but the team in Persona 5 are and that’s in amongst everything else that we do on a daily basis.
 With the gaming day split (at most) into a morning, afternoon and evening block of time, time management plays a huge role in Persona 5.
 Using this time to earn money to spend on weapons, train your skills, build and uphold friendships which strengthen your allies all whilst having to keep your studies up in order to pass the end of term exams feels extremely relatable whether you are, like me a functioning (mostly) adult or still in education like our Persona heroes.

 Any of you that have a dog, a cat or any pet really will understand the frustration that I had with Trico – the giant bird/dog – when playing 2016’s The Last Guardian.
 In order to progress in the world of the game, you often had to rely on your large feathery companion for help.
-To ask Trico for assistant you had to call his name using the R1 trigger and use a combination of different buttons for different commands.
+To ask Trico for assistance you had to call his name using the R1 trigger and use a combination of different buttons for different commands.
 The nameless boy that you play as can’t do this until later in the game once you have built a bond with Trico, does that mean he’ll always respond as soon as you ask him to though?
 Uh, NO. I encountered countless times where I would call Trico to come over but he would much rather do something else and when I would eventually get him to the right place, he would sometimes totally ignore my commands.
 This lead to some very frustrating gameplay however also added to his realistic dog-like charm.

 In my experience one of the most rewarding parts of a good relationship is being able to share your hobbies with your significant others.
 So, one of my personal favourite relatable moments in a video game is the moment shared between Drake and Elena, post a noodle dinner where they settle down on the couch to play Crash Bandicoot.
 Not only does this add the value that you, the player, get to play a little retro platforming action but it serves more to show that in between the fingertip ledge swinging adventure there is something very human between the protagonist and his beau.
 Its rare that a game can so casually instil so much heart into cut scenes like this.
 The writing and animation from Naughty Dog really serves its purpose here in using a different pace and dynamic to enhance the connection we feel to the loved-up twosome.